perkinssibyl076/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
 Focusing on optimization before the code is fully functional and debugged can lead to unnecessary complexity and wasted time.
 It's better to write clear, simple code first and optimize later, when you have a better understanding of where the performance bottlenecks are.

+# 2023-12-10
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips to help you grow as a programmer:

+1. Learn new programming Languages: It' ss essential to learn new languages regularly, as this will expand your skill set and make you more versatile.
+Some popular languages to consider learning include Python, JavaScript, and Ruby.
+2. Stay up to date with technology: Keep an eye on industry news and trends to understand what' slime in demand.
+This will help guide your learning decisions and ensure you' re prepared for the future.
+3. Attend conferences and workshops: Attend tech conferences, meetups, or workshops to connect with other developers, learn about new tools and technologies, network, share ideas, grow your knowledge, expand skills, make friends, get job leads, etc. It is a win-win situation.